 No. You must submit only one application per study for Top Designs/Top Screen.

 If students leave school after the VCE exams their school email is often discontinued.
-Email will be the main way of contacting exhibitors/filmmakers during event preparation so we need a personal email that will continue well into 2018.
+Email will be the main way of contacting exhibitors/filmmakers during event preparation so we need a personal email that will continue well into the following year.

 If you do not have a personal email address, we recommend you set one up for this purpose.